afkar-gg/Roblox-Scripts/(Remastered)-Roblox-Joki-Proxy/readme.md

 ```

-✅ After running, you’ll see a Cloudflare URL in the terminal — this is your public proxy link.
-Use this in the Roblox UI!
+✅ After running, you’ll see a command in the terminal at the bottom, you should copy that and paste it on another fresh terminal.

 ---